printers-for-people/catboat/docs/Config_Reference.md

 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
 sense_resistor:
 #   The resistance (in ohms) of the driver sense resistor.
-This
+This parameter
-#   parameter must be provided.
+#   must be provided.
+Common values are 0.110 ohms for most TMC2209 drivers
+#   and 0.075 ohms for TMC5160 drivers.
+Check your stepper driver documentation
+#   or board schematic to confirm the correct value.
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor